 Cracks also indicate signs of a sick tree.
 This throws the structural integrity out of whack, and you can expect it to be followed by the wood dying and falling apart.

 Cracks in the tree just beget more cracks, and the tree may even start leaning or falling over.
-Be sure that you address this sort of issue head-on so that you don’t deal with a health and safety issue.
+Be sure to address this sort of issue to a tree care business with insurance head-on so that you don’t deal with health and safety issues.

 You’re Finding Sawdust and Other Evidence of Pest Infestations